devklick/crudy-prisma/README.md

 - [Postgres](https://www.postgresql.org/) as the data store

 ## Purpose
 It's purpose is purely for eduction and fun - I wanted to experiment with the technologies mentioned above.
-Because of that, it's an extremely simple application that is it's intentionally completely over-engineered.
+Because of that, it's an extremely simple application that is it's **intentionally completely over-engineered**.
 Because, why not?!

 ## The application
-The app is/will be a simple to-do list, where users can register accounts to create and track to-do's.
-At the time of writing this, it's simply an API with a couple of enpoints and a DB with a couple of tables.
-A front end will eventually be added.
+The app is a simple to-do tracker, where users can register accounts to create and track to-do's.

 ---